• Skip to primary navigation

 2. Add remaining ingredients and mix until combined.
 (Note: be sure not to over-mix the batter.)
 Let the batter sit for 5 minutes to thicken.

-3. Grease frying pan and preheat on medium-low heat.
+3. Grease frying pan (I used coconut oil) and preheat on medium-low heat.

 4. Pour ¼ cup batter onto preheated frying pan.
-Cover and cook on medium-low heat.
+Cover with a lid and cook on medium-low heat.
 Flip pancake once air bubbles have formed on the top of the pancake and the bottom is golden brown.
 Then cook about 1 minute more.

 5. Repeat step 4 until no more batter remains.